Maria Lampadaridou-Pothou: Later years

-On July 17, 2020, her historical novel The Wooden Wall was selected by the Permanent Representation of Greece to the EU for their “Readers of Europe reading list” initiative of the Council of the European Union.
+On 17 July 2020, her historical novel The Wooden Wall was selected by the Permanent Representation of Greece to the EU for their “Readers of Europe reading list” initiative of the Council of the European Union.
 In the official post, among other things, it was written "The Wooden Wall offers inspiration in these trying times and reminds us of the timeless value of democratic principles."

-Over her career, she has written more than 20 novels and published poetry and theatrical plays.
+Over her career, she had written more than 20 novels and published poetry and theatrical plays.
 She has also published numerous articles, critical reviews, and essays, in literary journals and daily newspapers, “To Vima”, “Kathimerini”, “Eleftherotypia” for many years.
 She has participated in many international conferences in Greece and abroad as in 1988 in Buffalo NY, 1st International Women Playwrights conference, where the writer in a general session had made an intervention "I hear about the problems of each speaker, problems of their country or of their personal life, or social or sexual or color problems, and I understand that the problem describes the difficulty of being a playwright.
-I don’t hear about women’s dramatic creativity as an existential necessity.
-I don’t hear about the stuff of her plays, the stuff of her dreams, of her internal need to be a playwright in this troubled world."
+I don't hear about women's dramatic creativity as an existential necessity.
+I don't hear about the stuff of her plays, the stuff of her dreams, of her internal need to be a playwright in this troubled world."
 She has also participated in many literary events like in Berkeley.
-She is a member of the Hellenic Authors Society, the Association of Greek Playwrights, and the International Institute of the Theatre.
+She was a member of the Hellenic Authors Society, the Association of Greek Playwrights, and the International Institute of the Theatre.

 Her theatrical plays that have been staged in Greece and abroad include A game with time, I am a weeping star, The rafts, The Glass Box..
 The latter was also taught in Sorbonne by professor Charles Antonetti and was published in the magazine education et theatre.

+Death

+She died in her birthplace, Myrina, Lemnos on June 17, 2023, at the age of 89.